justinfx/gofileseq/README.md

 Also included is a [`seqls`](https://github.com/justinfx/gofileseq/tree/master/cmd/seqls) tool, which uses `gofileseq` to produce an executable, used for listing sequences on the filesystem:

+And [`seqinfo`](https://github.com/justinfx/gofileseq/tree/master/cmd/seqinfo) tool, which can print plain-text or json parsed information about one or more sequence strings.

 Download the latest binary release: [![GitHub version](https://badge.fury.io/gh/justinfx%2Fgofileseq.svg)](https://github.com/justinfx/gofileseq/releases/latest)

 Or install from source: